Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Is your dog lying down with his ears slightly back as he's panting?
-In such a case, it's possible that he's just chilling out, just feeling happy and relaxed as he enjoys a little bit of downtime.
+Is your dog lying down with his ears just slightly back as he's panting?
+In such a case, it's possible that he's just chilling out, just feeling relaxed as he enjoys a little bit of downtime.

-They're Telling You or Another Animal That They Aren' a Threat
+They're Telling You or Another Animal That They Aren't a Threat

 A common reason you may see a dog pull their ears back is that they are trying to signal that they are not a threat.